Appsilon/wildlife-explorer/README.md

 ### Packaging for production

 `yarn package` packages the app for install.
 We run it with GitHub actions and store artifacts, so you can simply download an artifact from there.
-Model packaging: go to `models_runner` and follow the README there (both for Windows and Linux).
+Model packaging: go to `models/runner/` and follow the README there (both for Windows and Linux).

 ## License